wpkg/libwpkg.js/README.md

-# libWPKG.js - NodeJS module
+# libWPKG.js - JavaScript library

+Small library for work with WPKG XML configuration files.

     npm install --save libwpkg

+## Small how to

+More examples here.

 ### Hosts